 The W. Benson Harer Egyptology Scholar in Residence is an endowed visiting professorship at California State University-San Bernardino that enables an esteemed Egyptologist to be an active member of the CSUSB community for one term each year.
 This scholar’s specialty is open within Ancient Egyptian art, history, or archaeology from the Predynastic to the Roman Periods.
 CSUSB students will have the opportunity to interact with and learn from this preeminent this scholar of Egyptology.
 During the fellowship term, this scholar will teach one class on Ancient Egyptian history, art, or archaeology in the Department of History and/or the Department of Art, and will be able to draw directly from ancient Egyptian objects housed on campus in the Robert and Frances Fullerton Museum of Art (RAFFMA).

 The scholar will also engage the greater campus and Inland Empire communities during an annual Egyptological event during which time s/he shares his/her research in a keynote lecture.
 We gladly invite members of the Inland Empire community to enroll in CSUSB for one term to participate in this scholar’s upper division, undergraduate class as well.
+If the scholar lives on campus in faculty housing, they would also be asked to facilitate one fun Egyptology event for residents, such as giving a talk on a popular subject, teaching the residents to write their names in hieroglyphs, or hosting an interactive Egyptology movie night.

 The W. Benson Harer Egyptology Scholar in Residence seeks to expand the study of Ancient Egypt at CSUSB and in the Inland Empire.
 This position complements a series of classes on Ancient Egypt taught by the Benson and Pamela Harer Fellow in Egyptology, currently held by Dr. Kate Liszka, Assistant Professor of History.
 In the near future, CSUSB hopes to grow the study of Egyptology to include a Certificate Program accessible to students of any major and members of the Inland Empire who are interested in learning more about Ancient Egypt.